2025-2026 Academic School Year:

 We work with your family, the schools' administration, and language teachers to coordinate these visits.

-Cascade HS
+Bend HS

 Central HS